HL7/davinci-ecdx/input/pagecontent/signatures.md

       -  a contained FHIR Document that must be extracted from the containing Task resource.
       -  a reference to a FHIR Document that must be fetched from the referenced endpoint.
    3. A FHIR Document Bundle or QuestionnaireResponse is submitted as part of the operation payload for Attachments.
-2. Remove the `id`, `meta` and `Bundle.signature` element from the Bundle resource or the signature extension(s) from the QuestionnaireResponse or QuestionnaireResponse.item.
+2. Remove the `id`, `meta` and `.signature` element from the Bundle resource or the signature extension(s) from the QuestionnaireResponse or QuestionnaireResponse.item.
 3. Canonicalize the resource.
 4. Transform the canonicalized JSON to a base64-url format.
 5. Get the base64 encoded JWS  from the `signature.data`  element